 OUR FOCUS AREAS FOR GRANTS.

-For 2024-2025, we have four broad grant applicant categories that reflect our mission of addressing critical needs and provide immediate impact.
-Each category has its own grant cycle and deadlines.
+For 2026, we have three broad grant applicant categories that reflect our mission of addressing critical needs and provide immediate impact.
+Each category has its own grant cycle and deadlines, but all grants begin with a Letter Of Intent (LOI) followed by a timeline for an RFP.
+All are grants subject to our eligibility requirements.

 OUR 4 TYPES OF GRANT APPLICATIONS

-Our 4 grant focus areas can fall under these four grant cycles for upcoming 2024-2025 .
+Our 3 grant focus areas can fall under these four grant cycles for upcoming 2026 year .

 These grant cycles range from established programs to innovative new programs.